thomasyao15/windowed-chatgpt/README.md

 If it opens successfully, MacOS will trust the app from now on.

-## Shortcuts
+# Shortcuts

-Supported shortcuts out of the box:
+Supported shortcuts out of the box (use CMD for MacOS):

-* CTRL + shift + g: show/hide all GPT windows
+* CMD/CTRL + shift + g: show/hide all GPT windows
-* CTRL + f: toggle full/wide chat mode to maximise the width of code blocks and messages
+* CMD/CTRL + f: toggle full/wide chat mode to maximise the width of code blocks and messages
-* CTRL + b: toggle side bar in mobile and desktop view
+* CMD/CTRL + b: toggle side bar in mobile and desktop view
-* CTRL + i: trigger focus on the input textbox
+* CMD/CTRL + i: trigger focus on the input textbox
-* CTRL + t: open a new GPT tab
+* CMD/CTRL + t: open a new GPT tab
-* CTRL + w: close the current tab
+* CMD/CTRL + w: close the current tab
-* CTRL + n: open a new GPT window
+* CMD/CTRL + n: open a new GPT window
-* CTRL + ]: switch to the next tab
+* CMD/CTRL + ]: switch to the next tab
-* CTRL + [: switch to the previous tab
+* CMD/CTRL + [: switch to the previous tab
-* CTRL + r: reload the current tab
+* CMD/CTRL + r: reload the current tab

+You can customise shortcuts specifically for this application using tools like [BetterTouchTool](https://folivora.ai/).

+### Alfred shortcuts

 ## Alfred and Obsidian Integrations